-6 Credit Hours (5 Theory Hours, 1 Practicum Hours)

-Prerequisite: Admission to Methodist College in the RN-BSN program.
+6 Credit Hours (4 Theory Hours, 2 Clinical Hours) Prerequisite: Admission to Methodist College in the RN-BSN program.

-This course introduces the Professional Nurse to concepts in population- focused nursing, community health, and public health with emphasis on nursing care to populations.
+This course introduces the Professional Nurse to concepts in population-focused nursing, community health, and public health with emphasis on nursing care to populations.
 Theories from nursing, public health, and social and behavioral sciences are utilized to analyze and develop competent nursing care for total populations or families.
 Primary prevention strategies for populations at risk are emphasized to promote and protect health and prevent disease across the lifespan.
 Local, state, and national health policies, as well as political and economic influences will be incorporated in understanding community health.

-The course includes a practicum where the student integrates concepts from theory within a healthcare environment.
-Theory and practicum are designed to build on the student's professional experience and to prepare them for population-focused practice in community/ public health settings where they can meet the health needs of the community.
-The practicum is accomplished with 30 hours of practicum experience that is overseen by the instructor and developed and designed in collaboration with the student.
+The course includes a clinical where the student integrates concepts from theory within a health care environment.
+Theory and clinical are designed to build on the students' professional experience and to prepare them for population-focused practice in community/ public health settings where they can meet the health needs of the community.
+The clinical is accomplished with 60 hours of clinical experience that is overseen by the instructor and developed and designed in collaboration with the student.

-N480 Management and Collaboration in Nursing Practice Course and Practicum
+N480 Management and Collaboration in Nursing Practice

-6 Credit Hours (5 Theory Hours, 1 Practicum Hours) Prerequisite: Admission to the RN-BSN degree completion program.
+6 Credit Hours (5 Theory Hours, 1 Clinical Hour) Prerequisites: N393, N400, N431, N455, & N470.
 Corequisites: N426

-This course and practicum are intended to facilitate understanding of the many facets of nursing's leadership and management role in collaborative interdisciplinary relationships, as well as the nursing's role in promoting patient safety, and fostering a nurturing and supportive work environment.
-This requires an understanding of change and conflict theories and strategies as well as understanding the forces behind workplace violence and its devastating effects on nursing practice.
+This course and clinical are intended to facilitate understanding of the many facets of nursing's leadership and management role in collaborative inter-disciplinary relationships, as well as the nursing's role in promoting patient safety, and fostering a nurturing and supportive work environment.
+This requires understanding of change and conflict theories and strategies as well as understanding the forces behind work-place violence and its devastating effects on nursing practice.
 Understanding the role nursing will play in the community as patient care moves out of acute care areas.